Protecting the land in dry times

 Wind erosion control

-Despite the best of intentions there are occasions when soils become bare (exposed) and begin to drift.
+Despite the best intentions there are occasions when soils become bare (exposed) and begin to drift.
 It is essential to minimise soil movement in summer so that farms are in the best position for cropping in autumn.
-Mechanical means are available to minimise soil drift
+Mechanical means are available to minimise soil drift for heavy soils.
+Light soils should not be disturbed.

 Minimising soil drift

 The main need is to reduce wind speed at the soil surface so that drift does not occur.
-Roughening the soil surface will achieve this by reducing wind speed at the soil surface.
+Roughening the soil surface (of heavy soils) across prevailing winds will achieve this by reducing wind speed at the soil surface.

 - Prevention is better than cure.